The Audit & Supervisory Board Activities

 • Report accounting audit results of the Accounting Auditor to the Board of Directors meetings

-Strengthen collaboration in Three Types of Audits (between the Audit & Supervisory Board Members, the Accounting Auditor,
+Strengthen collaboration in three types of Audits (between the Audit & Supervisory Board Members, the Accounting Auditor,

 and the Department of Internal Audit)